Jellby/Pegamoid/README.md

 * Python 2 or python 3 (at least versions 2.7 and 3.4 have been tested).

 * Qt with python bindings.
-PyQt 4, PyQt 5 and Pyside have been tested.
-It is recommended to install the python module qtpy (needed for Pyside).
+PyQt 4, PyQt 5 and PySide have been tested.
+It is recommended to install the python module qtpy (needed for PySide).

 * VTK with python bindings.
 Version 8.1.0 has been tested, earlier versions will most likely not work.